graphql-java/java-dataloader/README.md

 A batch loader function is defined as `BatchLoader<K, V>` meaning for a key of type `K` it returns a value of type `V`.

-It cant just return some `Exception` as an object of type `V`.
+It can't just return some `Exception` as an object of type `V`.
 Type safety matters.

-However you can use the `Try` data type which can encapsulate a computation that succeeded or returned an exception.
+However, you can use the `Try` data type which can encapsulate a computation that succeeded or returned an exception.

 ```java
         Try<String> tryS = Try.tryCall(() -> {